Protecting your business beyond Cyber Security Awareness Month

 From a technical standpoint, multifactor authentication on corporate systems with external facing attack vectors is a good start.
 Its combination with a password policy that blocks users from using leaked passwords, and passwords related to the organization (such as the company name), is even better.

 What can organizations do to ensure that passwords are not vulnerable?

 Implement a password policy that allows end users to use passphrases without too many character composition rules.
 This will encourage users to create longer, yet memorable, passwords.
 From a usability perspective, the probability of re-using such passwords in external systems is lower as those systems allow users to use shorter passwords.

 Enforcing a stringent password policy, while users are using leaked passwords, will render those passwords weak.
 With over a billion leaked passwords online, the most important step organizations need to take regarding password security is implementing password blacklisting.
 The password blacklist should be comprehensive and continuously updated to ensure that you are truly blocking users from using compromised passwords.

-Specops Password Policy prevents the creation of weak passwords through a robust feature set that includes blocking the use of leetspeak, keyboard strokes, dictionary words, and over 1 billion leaked password.
+Specops Password Policy prevents the creation of weak passwords through a robust feature set that includes blocking the use of leetspeak, keyboard strokes, dictionary words, and over 2 billion leaked passwords.
 For more information, click here.